Get,

 Hypothyroidism is the failure of the thyroid gland to produce sufficient thyroid hormone to meet the metabolic demands of the body.
 Mali et al., in 2017, conducted a study that showed performing yoni mudra may help manage hypothyroidism.
 Thus, the practice of yoni mudra may have the potential to improve thyroid function in hypothyroidism, but the practice of this mudra should not be considered an alternative to modern medicine.
 So, consult your doctor for proper treatment of hypothyroidism and do not rely on this mudra alone.
 Additionally, one should practice yoni mudra under the supervision of a qualified trainer.5

-The immune system is a defence system to protect our body against disease-causing viruses, bacteria and germs.
+The immune system is a defense system to protect our body against disease-causing viruses, bacteria and germs.
 Kumar et al. conducted a study in 2022 that stated that daily practice of mudras for twenty minutes may help enhance immunity.
 Thus, there is a potential that yoni mudra may also exert similar benefits.
 However, we need more studies and proof to claim these effects with greater reliability.
 Therefore, it is advised to consult your doctor for the proper treatment and not rely on this mudra alone.
 Additionally, the practice of yoni mudra should be strictly done under the supervision of a qualified trainer.6

 • According to Ayurveda, yoni mudra helps intensify the flow of prana, which is a force or energy which is known to drive life.2